kenzasam/hybridmicrofluidics/quick_start_package/user_guide.md

 3. Run (F5) ArduBridge.py in the Python IDLE
 4. Double click the ChipViewer batch file to start the chip viewer
 5. Double click the GUI.py file, and open the correct protocol file when prompted.
-6. You should now test your system by fiing individual electrodes and checking connections using an oscilloscope.
+6. You should now test your system by firing individual electrodes and checking connections using an oscilloscope.
 7. Have fun!